khalifa-aly/fhir-genomics-sandbox_fhir-ges/README.md

 # FHIR Genomics Reporting Sandbox (FGRS)
 This is a research project to develop a sandbox for FHIR Genomics Reporting IG STU1.

 It does not intend to include, process, store, or use any patient data.

-FHIR Genomics Reporting Sandbox (FGRS) pronounced as "figures" It is based on HAPI FHIR project described below
+FHIR Genomics Reporting Sandbox (FGRS) acronym is pronounced as "figures".

+It is based on HAPI FHIR project described below.

 # HAPI-FHIR Starter Project